bbc/mosromgr/docs/index.rst

 Contact
 =======

-Please contact `BBC News Labs team`_ if you want to get in touch.
+To get in touch with the maintainers, please contact the `BBC News Labs team`_.

 .. _BBC News Labs team: mailto:BBCNewsLabsTeam@bbc.co.uk